The female ward in Biliri General Hospital of Gombe state has gone terribly deplorable, forcing the evacuation of female patients to the male ward.

 Residents say the Biliri General Hospital which now has a terribly deplorable female ward serves an estimated 50,000 population.

-On a visit to the Biliri General Hospital which is about 48 kilometres to Gombe the state capital, one sees a terribly deplorable ward with a collapsed leaking roof that has led to the destruction of the hospital floor, making it completely unconducive for patients to be treated.
+On a visit to the Biliri General Hospital which is about 48 kilometres from Gombe the state capital, one sees a terribly deplorable ward with a collapsed leaking roof that has led to the destruction of the hospital floor, making it completely unconducive for patients to be treated.

 Standing outside the hospital is a building used for patient wards with a tattered roof and collapsing windows.
 A situation that affirms how terribly deplorable the female ward has become.